naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Shocked: (shaken) Y-you fell asleep and we almost drove off the hill!

-Eris: Nadine!
+Eris Shocked: Nadine!
 I'm so sorry- I...

 Nadine Happy: That was scary and fun!!!
 Can we do it again?